My husband and I, and seven of our eight children live in Neve Daniel, a small(er) and fantastic settlement in Israel.

 We planned to return home after my stepson has graduated high school, B”H, and have done just that.
 My husband and I returned to Israel after 12 years of exile in New Jersey in July of 2012.

 This blog includes the things in my daily experience: my thoughts on Israel, historically, politically, and socially.
 My thoughts on Torah and the Jewish world.
+My thoughts on Public Relations.
 My thoughts on raising Jewish children to be a light unto the nations and to repair the world.
 My thoughts on Jewish Music education for children 0-5 years old.
 My thoughts on being a second wife, and a stepmom.
 My recommendations on children’s products that are not a waste of time and money (I believe almost all are).